BAPS Shri Swaminarayan Mandir Toronto: Health fairs and lectures

 BAPS Charities organizes an annual health fair and related lectures throughout the year.
 BAPS Charities (formerly BAPS Care International) is a humanitarian service organization that originated from BAPS with a focus on serving society.
 These events are free and open to the public and promote early detection and prevention techniques to support the wellness of communities.
 The 7th annual Health Fair was held on 14 October 2012.
 Various community organizations such as the Ontario Dental Association, Sick Kids Foundation, William Osler Health System, the Heart and Stroke Foundation, South Asian Diabetes Association and the Alzheimer's Association contributed to the event.

 COVID-19 Pandemic

 During the COVID-19 global pandemic, BAPS Charities has provided relief and assistance worldwide.
 On March 29, 2020, all six BAPS shikharbaddha mandirs in North America broadcast a special mahapuja performed by the swamis to pray on behalf of all those affected by the COVID-19 pandemic.
 Over 12,000 families in North America participated.

-On 14 April 2021, BAPS Charities opened a vaccination clinic in conjunction with the William Osler Health System and Toronto Public Health at the mandir.
+On 14 April 2021, BAPS Charities opened a vaccination clinic in conjunction with the William Osler Health System and Toronto Public Health at the temple.
 US Surgeon General Vivek Murthy praised BAPS Charities for increasing accessibility for the elderly by hosting these clinics.